-Baccalaureate nursing programs encompass all of the course work taught in associate degree and diploma programs plus a more in-depth treatment of the physical and social sciences, nursing research, public and community health, nurse management and the humanities.
+The Bachelor of Science in Nursing (BSN) encompasses all of the course work taught in associate degree and diploma programs plus a more in-depth treatment of the physical and social sciences, nursing research, public and community health, nurse management and the humanities.
 The additional course work enhances the student's professional development, prepares the new nurse for a broader scope of practice, and provides the nurse with a better understanding of the cultural, political, economic, and social issues that affect patients and influence health care delivery (AACN).

-Admission to the SUBR BSN Program
+Admission to the BSN Program

-- Application to the SUBR BSN Program may be made during the sophomore year and is usually made while students are enrolled in N200.
+- Application to the BSN Program may be made during the sophomore year and is usually made while students are enrolled in N200.

 - Transfer students that are in good standing at their previous university and school of nursing and who have comparable preparation are eligible to apply.